 3. First Aid Kit

-Now for the third crucial thing, you should put on your battle belt is a first aid kit (IFAK, med pouch).
+Now the third crucial thing, you should put on your battle belt is a first aid kit (IFAK, med pouch).
 An IFAK is a small first aid kit that can be carried on the body in order to provide initial medical care for simple injuries.

 You should always have an IFAK with you if you’re going into potentially hostile territory or any type of environment where people could get hurt and require immediate medical attention, such as gun ranges or war zones.